Volume of Common Procedures

 |Knee replacement: total replacement of both knees during the same surgery

-1BIDMC Volume Data has been prepared from BIDMC administrative databases, using procedure definitions adapted from those outlined in the Commonwealth of Massachusetts, Office of Health and Human Services (EOHHS) Health Care Quality and Cost Information at www.mass.gov/healthcareqc.
-Learn more about these definitions at the Massachusetts Department of Public Health Volume Inclusion Definitions.
+1BIDMC Volume Data has been prepared from BIDMC administrative databases, using procedure definitions adapted from those outlined in the Commonwealth of Massachusetts, Office of Health and Human Services (EOHHS).
 These definitions reflect inpatient hospitalizations between October 1st through the following September 30th of the fiscal year indicated in the column heading.

-2Percutaneous Coronary Intervention (PCI) hospitalization volumes include a broader set of procedure codes than those outlined in the Department of Public Health Volume Inclusion definitions.
+2Percutaneous Coronary Intervention (PCI) volume includes a broader set of procedure codes than those outlined in the Department of Public Health Volume Inclusion definitions.
 BIDMC has included PCI procedures performed in both inpatient and outpatient settings to reflect the full level of activity between October 1st and September 30th of the fiscal year indicated in the column heading.